astronomer/airflow-guides/guides/deferrable-operators.md

 Note that if you are using [Astronomer Cloud](https://docs.astronomer.io/cloud/deferrable-operators#prerequisites), the triggerer will be run for you automatically if you are on Astronomer Runtime 4.0+.
 If you are using Astronomer Enterprise, you can add a triggerer to your Airflow deployment from the deployment settings tab.

-As tasks are raised into a deferred state, triggers will be registered in the triggerer.
+As tasks are raised into a deferred state, triggers are registered in the triggerer.
 You are able to set the number of concurrent triggers that can be run in a single triggerer process with the [`default_capacity`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#triggerer) configuration setting in Airflow.
-This can also be set via the environment variable `AIRFLOW__TRIGGERER__DEFAULT_CAPACITY`.
-By default, this is set to 1,000.
+This can also be set via the `AIRFLOW__TRIGGERER__DEFAULT_CAPACITY` environment variable.
+By default, this variable's value is `1,000`.

 ### High Availability